tcastel-dataeng/object-detection-serverless/README.md

                     └─ transformedImages/
     ```

 - Fetch the model configuration and weights from darknet : https://pjreddie.com/darknet/yolo/ and save them under the models path of your bucket.
-If you want a quick start you can use the tiny model present in the mockfolder.
+If you want a quick start you can use the tiny model present in the mock_folder (situated in the modules/tests directory).
 Although it might not be the most efficient model.

 - Add the file of classes into your S3 under the model path (it is also present in the mockfolder directory as yolov3.txt).